top of page

 • What is different about your publishing model?

 We're tiny and cheapish to run, which means that we've been able to make choices about publishing our books differently.
 Nothing is ever perfect, and so this has been an evolving project but at the moment we have a few points of difference.
 By buying a book from us you're supporting these aims and also supporting independent publishing.
-Due to the nature of our business setup, as well as marketing power, our books are not going to be in WHSmith shops in the airport or winning the Man Booker prize.
+Due to the nature of our business setup at the moment, as well as marketing power, our books have not so far been in WHSmith shops in the airport or won the Man Booker prize.
 We don't offer giant publishing advances to writers either, and for many people finding a large traditional publisher will be a better route to becoming a full-time, well paid author.
 We do however do some things that make our books a bit different.
 If you read one, let us know what you think. - Being fully independent and without the need to run hugely expensive ad campaigns and swanky offices we can publish whatever we like.
-Short stories, unusual subject matter, unpopular niches and different writing styles all feature, even when the market tells traditional publishers not to touch these things. - The book design can be a little bit different and we even often give authors some choice over the way the physical covers look. - Our founder and director started the company so she could publish her own writing but within a strong editorial structure, so this is a company that was set up with creativity and not just profit in mind - although we do try to sell books so that people can actually make some money from their writing. - We often work within a collaborative editing structure that helps to shape the work really differently than otherwise, and editors who work on these titles also get royalties in the same way that authors would. - We try to take the smallest cut of the sales revenue possible.
-So after manufacturing costs, our percentage is mainly to cover the costs of book publishing and the smaller costs in keeping the company running - things like business banking, office addresses etc all cost money.
-Other than that, we don't need to grow hugely as a company.
-Sometimes we need to pay staff but as our owner is a writer, she has the ability to earn money from her own writing instead of earning it from the writing of others, so our cut of the book sales tends to get ploughed back in to the company.
-It also means that as long as things are ticking over, we don't have to grow and grow and ... grow and grow a bit more.
-This is an economics of sustainable abundance rather than perpetual growth and we're seeing how far we get with this. - We put our writers at the top of the pile when it comes to revenue.
-They still might not get very much per book sold, due to manufacturig costs and the huge complications of distribution and list pricing, but percentage wise they should be taking the most. - To make up for not being able to offer big publishing advances, we have a range of other interesting contracts that offer the chance to get long-term royalties on slow burners. - As of 2019, we've been around for 5 years and during that time we've not made a real profit but neither are we running on any kind of deficit.
-This whole project was firstly to enable the publishing of work, and a company structure was the best way to do that, and secondly to investigate the possibilities of different economic models.
-If you buy anything from us, you're directly helping us succeed.
-If you don't want to buy then please borrow our books from your local library, like and share on social media, review anywhere or generally spread the word.
-The more books we sell, the more our authors get paid.
-As writing, even for big publishers, barely makes most authors any kind of living wage, we're hoping that eventually our books will yield a better income for people who might not otherwise be published.
+Short stories, unusual subject matter, unpopular niches and different writing styles all feature, even when the market tells traditional publishers not to touch these things.
+We also work with writers who have found it hard to break into mainstream publishing and are able to offer them a similar experience where we front all the costs of publishing, and they get paid when books sell. - Our founder and creative director started the company so she could publish her own writing but within a strong editorial structure, so this is a company that was set up with creativity in mind. - We often work within a collaborative editing structure that helps to shape the work really differently than otherwise, and editors who work on these titles also get royalties in the same way that authors would. - We put our writers at the top of the pile when it comes to revenue and work with generous royalty percentages.
+As a small press our manufacturing costs are usually higher, so profits for all vary as a result, but we do make sure that writers get a fair cut. - To make up for not being able to offer big publishing advances, we have a range of other interesting contracts that offer the chance to get long-term royalties on slow burners.

 • Have you got any other jobs going?